bazelbuild/examples/rust-examples/08-grpc-client-server/README.md

 Prost requires a custom toolchain that you have to define.

 The setup requires three steps to complete:
-1. Configure rules and dependencies in MODULE.bazel
+1. Configure rules and dependencies vendoring
 2. Configure a custom Prost toolchain
 3. Register custom Prost toolchain.